SymfonyCasts/api-platform3/sfcasts/ep1/operations.md

 # Operations / Endpoints

-API Platform works by taking a class like `DragonTreasure` and saying that you want to expose this as a *resource* in your API.
+API Platform works by taking a class like `DragonTreasure` and saying that you want to expose it as a *resource* in your API.
 We do that by adding the `ApiResource` attribute.
-Right now we're putting this above a Doctrine entity, though, in a future tutorial we'll learn that you can really put `ApiResource` above *any* class.
+Right now, we're putting this above a Doctrine entity, though, in a future tutorial, we'll learn that you can really put `ApiResource` above *any* class.

 ## Hello Operations

-Out-of-the-box, every resource supports 6 endpoints, which API Platform calls operations.
+Out-of-the-box, every `ApiResource` includes 6 endpoints, which API Platform calls operations.
 You can actually see these in the profiler.
 This is the profiler for `GET /api/dragon_treasures.json`.
 Click on the "API Platform" section.
-On the top, we see metadata for this API resource.
+On top, we see metadata for this API resource.
 Below, we see the operations.
-This... is more info than we need right now, but there's a `Get`, `GetCollection`, `Post`, `Put`, `Patch` and finally `Delete`.
+This... is more info than we need right now, but there's `Get`, `GetCollection`, `Post`, `Put`, `Patch` and finally `Delete`.
 These are the same things we see on the Swagger documentation.

 Let's take a quick look at these.
-First, which if these *returns* data?
+First, which operations *return* data?
 Actually, *all* of them - except for `Delete`.
 This `Get`, the `Post`, `Put` and `Patch` endpoints all return a *single* resource - so a single treasure.
 And `GET /api/dragon_treasures` returns a *collection*.